...as well as the compliance with animal welfare laws.

 We almost reached our goal It took over ten years until the conditions on the market improved to a stage where we only discovered hurt, neglected or sick animals and those unfit for transport in exceptional cases.
 Now, our team predominantly uses the market to get in touch with animal owners.
 We offer them our help to eliminate problems with animal husbandry, such as the everyday handling of the animals, as well as their feeding and health.
 Directly after the market, our FAS-team visits the farms to help local animals in need.
 For these reasons, we are upholding our regular visits to the market.

-Bodzentyn.
-Our team is inspecting the cattle market almost every Saturday.
+Our team is inspecting the cattle market in Bodzentyn almost every week.